What you need to know

 Who declares a disaster or public health emergency?

-The Centers for Medicare and Medicaid Services (CMS) states that a declaration of disaster may be made by:
+The Centers for Medicare and Medicaid Services (CMS) states that a disaster declaration for a geographic area may be made by:

 - A Presidential declaration of disaster or emergency under either: